klutz-goldenarrow/docs/docs/assets/patch-asset.md

 ## Optional flag

 Sometimes, you might want to alter assets which presence is not known in advance.
-Luckily, since [0.78](https://voxeltycoon.xyz/changelog#0.78), each command supports the new `Optional` flag.
+Luckily, since [0.78](https://voxeltycoon.xyz/changelog#0.78), each command supports the new `Hidden` flag.
 When set to `true`, in case the target asset was not found, a command will be just skipped without failing.

 ## Debugging